Best credit cards for overseas travel

 • Temptation to overspend – you have access to a line of credit, so there is a potential temptation to overspend, compared to using a travel debit card or travel money card, for example.

 When you use a credit card, you are borrowing funds from your credit card provider.
 You will need to repay the amount you borrow, plus any interest, fees and charges.
-Interest rates are not considered as part of Canstar’s Travel Credit Card Star Ratings, as a credit card can become an extremely expensive way to pay for a holiday if it is not paid off within the interest-free period.
-Instead, the ratings focus on the transaction costs and benefits of using a credit card overseas.
+Interest rates are not considered as part of Canstar’s Travel Credit Card Star Ratings and Awards, as a credit card can become an extremely expensive way to pay for a holiday if it is not paid off within the interest-free period.
+Instead, the ratings focus on the transaction costs and benefits of using a certain credit card product overseas.

 If you want to access and spend your own money overseas, you could instead consider a travel debit card or travel money card.